-This page is about the life of Berta Hummel (Sister Maria Innocentia Hummel) as well as the companies that brought her sketches to life in the form of the clay figurines that have been loved for many generations.
+This page is about the life of Berta Hummel (Sister Maria Innocentia Hummel) as well as the companies that brought her sketches to life in the form of the earthenware figurines that have been loved for many generations.

 This page was updated on 19 May 2023.